peternoordijk/preform/README.md

 $ npm install preform
 ```

+Create forms in React the easy way!

 This library is still in beta.
 I will take the time to write some docs later.
-Basically the entire api can be found with the example code below.
+Basically the most important part of the api can be found with the example code below.
 Creating the library I focused on the following:

 - Efficiency (no unnecessary render calls from react)
 - Lightweight (less than 10kb)